 Students will be billed for participation on their Ithaca College accounts.
 Any financial aid will automatically be posted to the student account.
 Payment should be submitted to Ithaca College for all billable program-related expenses before the date of departure for your program.

-NOTE: Financial aid will NOT be forwarded to an affiliated or non-affiliated program until all outstanding balances on your account have been paid in full.
+NOTE: Financial aid will NOT be forwarded to an affiliated program until all outstanding balances on your account have been paid in full.
 If you have any questions, please call the Office of Student Financial Services at (607) 274-3131.

-Students studying on non-affiliated programs will be billed directly by the non-affiliated program provider for all charges.
-Ithaca College will also bill a $415 Study Abroad Administrative Fee.
-As a participant in a non-affiliated program, students are required to take a leave of absence from Ithaca College and are not eligible for IC scholarships and grants.
-Federal financial aid may apply if the student is eligible and the program is offered through a Title IV eligible institution.
-(International Programs and/or Student Financial Services will help determine if the program is Title IV eligible.)
-Students who intend to apply federal aid to the cost of a study abroad program should subtract the amount of your anticipated federal financial aid award from the total bill and submit payment for the balance to the study abroad program.
+Students who intend to apply federal aid towards the cost of a study abroad program should subtract the amount of the anticipated federal financial aid award from the total bill and submit payment for the balance to the study abroad program.
 Students should send a copy of the bill to the Office of Student Financial Services at Ithaca College along with proof of the payment that was sent to the study abroad program.
 Ithaca College will then forward any applicable financial aid to the study abroad program.
-Please note that financial aid is not disbursed until the end of the add-drop period in any given semester and financial aid will NOT be forwarded to an affiliated or non-affiliated program until all outstanding balances on your account have been paid in full.
-If you have any questions, please call the Office of Student Financial Services at (607) 274-3131.